 Material possessions, when it’s all said and done, are vastly overrated.
 In fact, in the big picture, they’re nearly irrelevant.

 My Thanksgiving wish for you is to create as many memories as you can, today and every day.
-Go ahead; shop till you drop.
+Go ahead, shop till you drop today and throughout the weekend.
 Have a great time.

 Got some nice memories of your own to share?
-If you can, take a minute to comment below or on our Facebook page, we’d love to hear from you.
+Take a minute to comment below or on our Facebook page.